IepIweidieng/TJAPlayer3/tja.md

 * In TaikoJiro, when multiple `#SCROLL` commands are placed within the same millisecond, only the last defined command has effects even if the `#SCROLL` commands are defined at different beat positions.
 * In TaikoJiro 1 but not TaikoJiro 2, if the notechart definition contains any `#BRANCHSTART` commands, `#SCROLL` will have measure-based&ndash;scope (specifically, the last defined `#SCROLL` in a measure applies at the definition position of the first defined `#SCROLL` in the measure and onward), so splitting the measures using [`#MEASURE`](#measure) & [`#BARLINEOFF`](#barlineoff--barlineon) is needed to make multiple `#SCROLL`s visually work in the same measure for branched charts.
-* In TJAPlayer2 for.PC and TJAPlayer3, the imaginary component of `<complex-ri-float-scroll-speed-xy>` specifies the vertical scrolling speed from the bottom to the top of the screen (↑) instead.
+* In TJAPlayer2 for.PC and TJAPlayer3, the imaginary component of `<scroll-speed-xy>` specifies the vertical scrolling speed from the bottom to the top of the screen (↑) instead.
-* In TJAPlayer2 for.PC and TJAPlayer3, the imaginary component of `<complex-ri-float-scroll-speed-xy>` makes bar lines rotate around their center.
+* In TJAPlayer2 for.PC and TJAPlayer3, the imaginary component of `<scroll-speed-xy>` makes bar lines rotate around their center.
 However, it is misinterpreted as the amount of rotation and the unit is 90 degrees (°) clockwise (↻), see:
   * <https://github.com/kairera0467/TJAP2fPC/blob/17e5c3bea5ccd5eaae5367128ec209384e12e954/DTXManiaプロジェクト/コード/ステージ/07.演奏/ドラム画面/CStage演奏ドラム画面.cs#L2026>
   * <https://github.com/AioiLight/TJAPlayer3/blob/59835a522887c67b8db0e60d89a1e61ed3220742/TJAPlayer3/Stages/07.Game/Taiko/CStage演奏ドラム画面.cs#L2034>
   * This behavior is utilized in some existing notecharts to achieve bar line rotation.
 Exemplar notechart: <https://www.youtube.com/watch?v=SR94XPuGoyQ> <br />
     <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/SR94XPuGoyQ" title="YouTube video player, playing &quot;【TJAPlayer3】Sense【創作譜面】[BilliumMoto × Silentroom] 《ギミック譜面》&quot;, uploaded by かれーどらい{きつね}" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
   * The [`#ANGLE`](#note--barline-commands) command introduced in TaikoManyGimmicks can achieve such effects without depending on the *unspecified* behavior.
-* TJAPlayer2 for.PC and TaikoManyGimmicks do not support all existent forms of `<complex-ri-float-scroll-speed-xy>`, see the explanation of compatibility issues in [Value Type](#value-type).
+* TJAPlayer2 for.PC and TaikoManyGimmicks do not support all existent forms of `<scroll-speed-xy>`, see the explanation of compatibility issues in [Value Type](#value-type).
+* In TJAPlayer2 for.PC but not OpenTaiko (0auBSQ) v0.6.0.47, because the end of roll-type notes are judged by display position, roll-type notes in scroll speed with negative or zero real part makes notes right before it unable to receive just or late judgement.

 ### `#BARLINESCROLL`